IoTCrawler/Framework/README.md

 * [License](#license)

 # IoTCrawler Framework
 IoTCrawler is a research project funded under the European Union's Horizon 2020 research and innovation program.
-The aim of the project is to develop a search engine for the Internet of Things (IoT), enabling search on it’s devices.
-IoTCrawler focuses on integration and interoperability across different platforms, dynamic and reconfigurable solutions for discovery and integration of data and services from legacy and new systems, adaptive, privacy-aware and secure algorithms and mechanisms for crawling, indexing, and search in distributed IoT systems.
+The aim of the project is to develop a search engine for the Internet of Things (IoT).
+IoTCrawler focuses on integration and interoperability across different platforms, dynamic and reconfigurable solutions for discovery and integration of data and services from legacy and new systems.
+It facilitates adaptive, and privacy-aware secure algorithms and mechanisms for crawling, indexing, and ranking in distributed IoT systems.
 The project spans industry, universities and cities.
-It is comporised of multiple components:

 # Documentation
 Please find further information about the architecture, getting started and tutorials on our online documentattion.